catamphetamine/react-pages/README.md

 @preload(async ({ dispatch }) => await dispatch(loadContent()), { client: true })
 ```

 For example, a web application could be hosted entirely statically in a cloud like Amazon S3 and fetch data using an API hosted separately in a cloud like Amazon Lambda.
 This kind of setup is quite popular due to being simple and cheap.
-Yes, it's not a true Server-Side Rendered approach because the user is given a blank page first and then some `main.js` script fetches the page data in the browser.
-But, as being said earlier, this kind of setup is rediculously simple to build and cheap to maintain.
+Yes, it's not a Server-Side Rendered approach because the user is given a blank page first and then some `bundle.js` script loads in the browser and fetches the data for the page.
+But, as said earlier, this kind of setup is simple to build and cheap to maintain.
 Google won't index such websites, but if searchability is not a requirement (yet) then it's the way to go (e.g. startup "MVP"s).
+Server-Side Rendering can be easily added to such setup should the need arise.

 Specifying `{ client: true }` option for each `@preload()` would result in a lot of copy-pasta so there's a [special configuration option](https://github.com/catamphetamine/react-website/blob/master/README-ADVANCED.md#all-react-websitejs-settings) for that: